faizilham/msc-thesis/main/ch4_simple_model.typ

 === Utilization analysis with safely-reachable values

-A lot of work for utilization analysis is already done by the safely-reachable analysis.
-The utilization analysis becomes simpler: resolve the arguments into the set of safely-reachable construction call sites using the Source function, then mark those values as utilized.
+A lot of work for utilization analysis is already done by the safely reachable analysis.
+The utilization analysis becomes simpler: resolve the arguments into the set of safely reachable construction call sites using the Source function, then mark those values as utilized.

 We use a quite different lattice than the one in the backward analysis, as shown in @eq:ForwardLattice.
-Instead of an linearly-ordered lattice of $(bot, "UT", top)$, the utilization lattice $U$ is a flat lattice with the partial ordering #box($bot #h(5pt) leqsq NU, UT leqsq top$).
+Instead of a linearly-ordered lattice of $(bot, "UT", top)$, the utilization lattice $U$ is a flat lattice with the partial ordering #box($bot #h(5pt) leqsq NU, UT leqsq top$).
 The lattice $U$ has four values: $top$ which means "maybe utilized or not" or "unknown", $UT$ which means "definitely utilized" (equivalent to UT), $NU$ which means "definitely not utilized" and $bot$ which means "not created" or "not accessible".
-Currently, the utilization status $NU$ is not really useful, but this will become useful when we include utilization pre-requisites later.
+Currently, the utilization status $NU$ is not very useful, but this will become useful when we include utilization prerequisites later.
 The program state lattice $S$ is a mapping from the construction calls instead of references since any variables and other expressions are resolved with the Sources function.

 $
   U = "FlatLat"({NU, UT}) \